Charlotte Business Litigation Attorneys – AV Rated

 Martindale-Hubbell Peer Review Ratings reflect a combination of achieving a very high General Ethical Standards rating and a legal ability numerical rating.
 A threshold number of responses is required to achieve a rating.

 The General Ethical Standards rating denotes adherence to professional standards of conduct and ethics, reliability, diligence and other criteria relevant to the discharge of professional responsibilities.
 Those lawyers who meet the “Very High” criteria of General Ethical Standards rating can proceed to the next step in the ratings process – Legal Ability.

 Legal Ability ratings are based on performance in five key areas, rated on a scale of 1 to 5 (with 1 being the lowest and 5 being the highest).
 These areas are:

-- AV Preeminent® (4.5-5.0) – AV Preeminent® is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.
+- AV Preeminent (4.5-5.0) – AV Preeminent is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank them at the highest level of professional excellence.

-- BV Distinguished® (3.0-4.4) – BV Distinguished® is an excellent rating for a lawyer with some experience.
-A widely respected mark of achievement, it differentiates a lawyer from his or her competition.
+- BV Distinguished (3.0-4.4) – BV Distinguished is an excellent rating for a lawyer with some experience.
+A widely respected mark of achievement, it differentiates a lawyer from their competition.

 - Rated (1.0-2.9) – The Peer Review-Rated designation demonstrates that the lawyer has met the very high criteria of General Ethical Standards.